 KIUC’s location presents some unique challenges that make it different from its sister cooperatives on the mainland.
 While most co-ops purchase electricity from large coal-fired power plants and huge hydroelectric power stations that can be hundreds of miles away, KIUC must generate all of its power on the island of Kauai.
 As of 2010, 92 percent of KIUC's power came from generating plants that are powered by imported fossil fuels – which is less efficient and more expensive than mainland power sources available to most co-ops.

 In an effort to reduce its power cost, decrease its use of imported fossil fuels and increase the amount of energy generated from Kauai’s own resources, KIUC has launched a strategic initiative to generate 70 percent of its electricity from renewable sources by 2030.
-As of the end of 2017, more than 40 percent of KIUC's electricity was generated through renewable sources, namely biomass, hydropower and solar.
+In 2019, 55% of KIUC's electricity is generated through renewable sources: biomass, hydropower and solar.

 KIUC's Board of Directors has set an aggressive goal of reaching 70 percent renewable generation by 2030.
 KIUC is confident that it will meet, and perhaps exceed this goal, well before 2030.